winglang/wing-github-action/README.md

 # Winglang Github Action

+*Note:* This is an alpha version!
+Interface is likely to change.
+Recommended usage for testing purposes only.

 The 'Winglang Deployment Github Action' is a powerful tool that allows you to seamlessly deploy your Winglang code to a cloud target of your choice directly from your GitHub workflows.

 ## Usage